Skip to main content

 What is Urban Assembly School for Law and Justice (the)'s MySchoolScout rating?

-Urban Assembly School for Law and Justice (the) has a composite rating of 6.8 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Urban Assembly School for Law and Justice (the) has a current MySchoolScout rating of 7.4 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Urban Assembly School for Law and Justice (the)?